 [Dr. Vujnovic] Our Master of Arts in Communication is comprised of 30 course credits, and was recently updated to include concentrations that prepare students for the dynamic and rapidly developing digital communications space, as well as advanced roles in public relations and social media.
-In addition, we have advanced certificate programs in public affairs, human resources management, and media management.
+In addition, we have advanced certificate programs in public service communication, and human resource management.
 As each of these programs is distinct, I will elaborate on each in turn:

 Interactive Digital Media